SAP-samples/teched2022-DA261/exercises/database_explorer/ex2/README.md

 In this exercise, we will explore some of the functionality that the catalog browser and object search provide when working with database objects.
 Some of this functionality was previously introduced in the exercise that created the tables, calculation view, and stored procedure in the SAP Business Application Studio.

-1. Database objects can be viewed in the catalog browser as shown below.
+1. Database objects can be viewed in the catalog browser as shown below after selecting the HDI container contection and then **Tables**.

     ![](images/tables.png)